Promoting D&I Initiatives

 • Continued participation in Ally projects organized by external companies

-• Formulated internal regulations regarding the registration of same-sex partners while making a portion of programs previously designed solely for employees with heterosexual spouses, including special leave for weddings or funerals, available to employees with same-sex partners
+• Formulated internal regulations regarding the registration of same-sex partners while making a portion of programs previously designed solely for employees with heterosexual spouses, including special leave for weddings or funerals and company-leased housing, available to employees with same-sex partners

 • Made it possible for those with same-sex partners to benefit from a portion of employee benefit programs, including becoming recipients of insurance claims paid under group insurance